Honeywell humidifier water level not going down?

 However, like any other appliance, it can fail to work as expected.
 You can face the problem of Honeywell humidifier not using water.

 So, what should you do if you face this problem?

 Here are a few fixes to try:

 Honeywell humidifier running but not producing mist – common fixes

 If the humidifier is running just fine, it has water in the tank and it is not producing mist, that does not mean rushing off to the store to buy a new one.
 You can try these common fixes first.

-No matter how clean the municipal claims our water is, there is always a certain amount of mineral deposits.
+No matter how clean the municipal claims our water is, there is always a certain amount of mineral deposits in tap water.

 Since all water goes through the humidifier filters, these minerals eventually clog up the filters.
 One of the problems you can expect from clogged filters is the humidifier water level not going down.